• Home

 I would recommend that any company that wants to use this strategy should commit to deeply engaging and learning about the community and becoming an expert.
 Then sell that expertise."

 Meanwhile, at Formstack, the content team verticalizes their biggest hits.
-Content marketing manager Lindsay McGuire says: "The best thing we've done is verticalize our largest piece of content we produce each year.
-For instance, we produce one stand-alone, large report that is crafted for a broader audience, then we will segment the data by industry and create shorter, condensed pieces that speak directly to that industry."
-For example, they verticalized their The Rise of the No-Code Economy report for financial services with the guide Financial Process Automation: A Guide to No-Code Workflows.
+Lindsay McGuire, a former content marketing manager there, told me: "The best thing we did was verticalize our largest piece of content we produced each year.
+For instance, we produced one stand-alone, large report that was crafted for a broader audience, then we would segment the data by industry and create shorter, condensed pieces that spoke directly to that industry."
+For example, they verticalized their The Rise of the No-Code Economy report for financial services with a guide on no-code workflows in financial process automation.

-If you don't feel ready to dedicate all your content to a vertical just yet, try starting with Formstack's strategy—verticalizing your best-performing content.
+If you don't feel ready to go all in on vertical content just yet, try starting with Formstack's strategy—verticalizing your best-performing content.
 Watch that verticalized content's performance, then decide from there if you want to go all the way.

 6. Target your vertical's favorite marketing channels